 SIP Registration is an authentication technique that allows your PBX to connect to the Skyetel network via a Username and Password instead of using IP Authentication.
 We recommend using IP Authentication over SIP Registration, but we know there are extenuating circumstances where that is not possible.

 Please read the limitations of SIP Registrations below prior to configuring your PBX.

 SIP Registration Servers

-In order to send Skyetel outbound calls, you will need to create a third trunk using this record:
+In order to send Skyetel outbound calls on a PBX that does not support SRV lookups, you will need to create a third trunk using this record:

 This will cause your PBX to round robin our gateways for outbound calling in the same way our regular term.skyetel.com configuration will.
 For added redundancy, you may configure your PBX to send outbound calls in this order: